Cheesy Garlic Mashed Potatoes

 ingredients for cheesy garlic mashed potatoes

-• garlic cloves: adds bold savory flavor
+• garlic cloves: fresh cloves, lightly crushed for bold flavor

-• milk: smooth consistency
+• milk: warm milk for a smoother consistency

-• black pepper: adds mild heat
+• black pepper: freshly cracked for mild heat

-• parsley: fresh garnish
+• parsley: finely chopped for a fresh finish

 Kitchen Equipment